 Immunohistochemistry (IHC) is considered to be an advanced form of histopathology.
-It is not usually used initially, but rather added when routine/regular histological testing cannot provide the answers which clinicians need to form a diagnosis – and thus a plan of care.
+Immunohistochemistry is not usually used initially but is added when routine/regular histological testing is insufficient to form a diagnosis.

-IHC uses primary antibodies to label a protein, then follows this up with a secondary antibody which is bound to the primary one.
-In immunoperoxidase staining, an antibody is joined to a enzyme, peroxidase, that catalyses a reaction in which the protein is specifically stained brown.
-IHC can also involve fluorescently labelled antibody, so that when viewed under a light microscope, a certain pattern will be observed from the emitted fluorescence.
+IHC uses primary antibodies to label a protein, then uses a secondary antibody which is bound to the primary one.
+In immunoperoxidase staining, an antibody is joined to an enzyme, peroxidase, that catalyses a reaction in which the protein is specifically stained brown.
+IHC can also involve fluorescently labelled antibody so that when viewed under a light microscope a certain pattern will be observed from the emitted fluorescence.

-The IHC pattern is considered diagnostic.
-This is why IHC is often used in situations where a presence or absence of certain proteins can form a basis for a diagnosis.
+The IHC pattern is considered diagnostic, demonstrating nuclear, membranous or cytoplasmic patterns.
+IHC is often used in situations where a presence or absence of certain proteins can form a basis for a diagnosis.
 It can also be used to distinguish between two different disease processes that may otherwise appear similar to the pathologist.

 The most common process of preparing immunohistochemical slides is as follows:

 - Fixation of the tissue (in general, IHC stains are fixed with formalin)

 - Retrieval (done with the application of heat or proteolytic enzymes)

 - Mounting and dehydration